sdatkinson/NeuralAmpModelerPlugin/README.md

 ## Supported Platforms

-The Neural Amp Modeler plugin currently supports Windows 10 (64bit) or later, and MacOs 10.15 (Catalina) or later.
+The Neural Amp Modeler plugin currently supports Windows 10 (64bit) or later, and macOS 10.15 (Catalina) or later.

 For Linux support, there is an LV2 plugin available: https://github.com/mikeoliphant/neural-amp-modeler-lv2.